Octanium91/vulkan_support_check_fix_win/README.md

 # vulkan_support_check_fix_win
-This script will show you which versions of Vulkan API your device is compatible with. (script, windows)
+This script will show you which versions of Vulkan API your main device driver (if you use notebook) is compatible with. (script, windows)

 ## Instruction for support check